Richard-Lynch/DSA_Anton/slides/02_lab1_assignment1.md

 * For a nice library to write to other formats of image look for [stb_image_write](https://github.com/nothings/stb/blob/master/stb_image_write.h)
 * If you write images out in a sequence with numbered filenames you can turn them into a .gif or movie file.
+* Consider how you might write a function to plot a sine wave onto the image space.